 Ensuring Proper Fit and Finish

-Another important aspect of quality control is ensuring that the final product has the proper fit and finish.
+Another important aspect of is ensuring that the final product has the proper fit and finish.
 This means that the carbon fiber part must meet the specifications and dimensions outlined in the design.

 To ensure proper fit, it is essential to carefully measure and test the carbon fiber part against the mold or existing components.
 Any discrepancies in size or shape must be addressed before proceeding to the finishing stage.